 - meals consumed on work related travel, and

 - minor incidental expenditure for items such as tea, coffee, biscuits for servicing meeting rooms.

 Under these circumstances costs may be charged to the activity being performed and not Hospitality / Entertainment codes, where the costs cannot be charged to a specific activity.

-2.7 For all hospitality expenditure, sufficient detail (why, what, when and where) about the event including the number of internal and external attendees and names of employees who attended must be advised to Financial Services on the relevant form to enable the correct determination of FBT liability for the cost centre.
+2.8 For all hospitality expenditure, sufficient detail (why, what, when and where) about the event including the number of internal and external attendees and names of employees who attended must be advised to Financial Services on the relevant form to enable the correct determination of FBT liability.
+If the hospitality incurs a Fringe Benefits Tax, the University may pass this expense to the relevant individuals to meet personally, or to the cost centre.
 Refer section 7 below for further detail.